World of Warcraft: Cataclysm

 World of Warcraft: Cataclysm is the third expansion set for the massively multiplayer online role-playing game (MMORPG) World of Warcraft, following Wrath of the Lich King.
-It was officially announced at BlizzCon on August 21, 2009, although dataminers and researchers discovered details before it was officially announced by Blizzard.
-The expansion was officially released on December 7, 2010.
+It was officially announced at BlizzCon on August 21, 2009, although dataminers and researchers discovered details before it was announced by Blizzard.
+The expansion was released on December 7, 2010.

 Shortly after the announcement of the release date, on October 12, 2010, Blizzard implemented patch 4.0.1, which included the overhaul of the game's playing systems.

 Gameplay

 With the release of Cataclysm, the maximum player level was raised from 80 to 85.
 The game's two main continents, Kalimdor and Eastern Kingdoms were redesigned with a changed landscape, including flooded areas and lava canals, and some new areas.
 The quest system was refreshed with almost 3500 new quests along with new and streamlined low and mid-level quests to complement the redesigned areas of Azeroth.
 Ten new dungeons and five new raids were added as well as a new secondary skill, Archaeology.
 The glyph system saw an overhaul to have three types of glyph: prime, major, minor.
 Furthermore, glyphs became permanently learned and require a reagent to remove from a slot.
 Two new playable races were added, the Worgen for the Alliance and Goblins for the Horde.
 In addition, existing classes were expanded to be available to more races.
 The major cities of Orgrimmar and Stormwind experienced major changes.
 Lastly, the existing talent system was overhauled.
 Players were awarded their first talent point at level 10, the next at 11, and then once per two levels until level 80.
-Player that reached levels 81 through 85 received a talent point at each level bringing the total to 41 talent points.
+Players that reached levels 81 through 85 received a talent point at each level bringing the total to 41 talent points.
 Talent points allow the player to choose new and/or improved abilities.

 Many of these changes were put into place as of patch 4.0.1, which added all the new systems (new talents, glyph system, spell changes, resource changes, pets at level one, removal of stats from items and from the game, mastery, and others).
 The changes to old zones were made in patch 4.0.3a, which was released to live servers on November 23, 2010.